Slacking to “success” as a self-taught software development fuck up

 The path towards programming

 Does anyone remember Pascal?

-I doubt any millennials in the crowd do.
 It hasn’t been in fashion since the turn of the 21st century.
 Pretty sure the only notable project it’s still being used on is FL Studio.
 It was the first real language I attempted to learn, so I could program a BBS door game.